dlt-hub/dlt/CONTRIBUTING.md

 When you're ready to contribute, follow these steps:

 1. Create an issue describing the feature, bug fix, or improvement you'd like to make.
-2. Create a new branch in your forked repository for your changes. **Note:** for some special cases, you'd need to contact us to create a branch in the main repository.
+2. Create a new branch in your forked repository for your changes.
 3. Write your code and tests.
 4. Lint your code by running `make lint` and test common modules with `make test-common`.
 5. If you're working on destination code, contact us to get access to test destinations.
 6. Create a pull request targeting the `devel` branch of the main repository.

+**Note:** for some special cases, you'd need to contact us to create a branch in this repository (not fork).
+See below.
+### Testing with Github Actions
+We enable our CI to run tests for contributions from forks.
+All the tests are run, but not all destinations are available due to credentials.
+Currently only the `duckdb` and `postgres` are available to forks.

+## Submitting Changes Requiring Full CI Credentials.

+In case you submit a new destination or make changes to a destination that require credentials (so Bigquery, Snowflake, buckets etc.) you **should contact us so we can add you as contributor**.
+Then you should make a PR directly to the `dlt` repo.

 ## Linting